python/cpython/Python/adaptive.md

   it executes the non-adaptive instruction.
 * It has at least one specialized form of the instruction that is tailored for a particular value or set of values at runtime.
-* All members of the family have access to same number of cache entries.
+* All members of the family have access to the same number of cache entries.
   Individual family members do not need to use all of the entries.

 The current implementation also requires the following,